henrylawson/FactoryFriend/README.md

 free to pull and compile your own assembly.

 ## Reference the Assembly
-In Visual Studio, in the Solution Explorer window.
-Expand your .Net project folder, right click the References folder.
-Select Add Reference, the Browse tab and then simply navigate to and then select the `FactoryFriendCore.dll`.
+In Visual Studio, in the `Solution Explorer` window.
+Expand your .Net project folder, right click the `References` folder.
+Select `Add Reference`, the `Browse` tab and then simply navigate to and then select the `FactoryFriendCore.dll`.

 ## Define your Factory